Adposition

-Adpositions are a class of words used to express spatial or temporal relations (in, under, towards, behind, ago, etc.) or mark various semantic roles (of, for).
+In linguistics, adpositions are a class of words used to express spatial or temporal relations (in, under, towards, behind, ago, etc.) or mark various semantic roles (of, for).
 The most common adpositions are prepositions (which precede their complement) and postpositions (which follow their complement).

 An adposition typically combines with a noun phrase, this being called its complement, or sometimes object.
 English generally has prepositions rather than postpositions – words such as in, under and of precede their objects, such as "in England", "under the table", "of Jane" – although there are a few exceptions including ago and notwithstanding, as in "three days ago" and "financial limitations notwithstanding".
 Some languages that use a different word order have postpositions instead (like Turkic languages) or have both types (like Finnish).
 The phrase formed by an adposition together with its complement is called an adpositional phrase (or prepositional phrase, postpositional phrase, etc.).
 Such a phrase can function as a grammatical modifier or complement in a wide range of types of phrases.

 A less common type of adposition is the circumposition, which consists of two parts that appear on each side of the complement.
 Other terms sometimes used for particular types of adposition include ambiposition, inposition and interposition.
 Some linguists use the word preposition in place of adposition regardless of the applicable word order.

 Terminology

 The word preposition comes from prae- prefix (pre- prefix) ("before") and ponere ("to put").
 This refers to the situation in Latin and Greek (and in English), where such words are placed before their complement (except sometimes in Ancient Greek), and are hence "pre-positioned".

-In some languages, including Sindhi, Hindustani, Turkish, Hungarian, Korean, and Japanese, the same kinds of words typically come after their complement.
+In some languages, including Sindhi, Punjabi, Saraiki, Hindustani (Hindi-Urdu), Odia, Turkish, Hungarian, Korean, and Japanese, the same kinds of words typically come after their complement.
 To indicate this, they are called postpositions (using the prefix post-, from Latin post meaning "behind, after").
 There are also some cases where the function is performed by two parts coming before and after the complement; this is called a circumposition (from Latin circum- prefix "around").

 In some languages, for example Finnish, some adpositions can be used as both prepositions and postpositions.

 Prepositions, postpositions and circumpositions are collectively known as adpositions (using the Latin prefix ad-, meaning "to").
 However, some linguists prefer to use the well-known and longer-established term preposition in place of adposition, irrespective of position relative to the complement.